-3ie, in partnership with the National Economic and Development Authority, is implementing the multi-year Philippines Evidence Programme (also known as Policy Window Philippines).
-The programme will strengthen the culture of evidence-informed decision-making in the country.
+3ie, in partnership with the Philippines National Economic and Development Authority (NEDA) and Australia’s Department of Foreign Affairs and Trade, is implementing a multi-year Philippines Evidence Program (also known as Policy Window Philippines).
+The program seeks to strengthen the culture of evidence-informed decision-making in the country.

 In partnership with the government, we commission impact evaluation of major government reforms and service delivery interventions prioritized by select departments.
 The program is also strengthening capacity of government departments and agencies to institutionalize and implement evidence-based decision making to support NEDA’s National Evaluation Policy Framework.

 Request for Qualifications: Impact evaluations of agriculture and health sector programs in the Philippines

 As part of Phase 2 of the program, we are working with departments of health and agriculture to better understand the program design, implementation and roll-out to propose impact evaluations that will help answer priority policy questions and inform future scale-up of these flagship programs.

 Since 2014, 3ie has supported five impact evaluations of programs/reforms implemented by the Philippine Department of Labor and Employment, the Department of Social Welfare and Development and the Supreme Court.
 Aside from organizing demand generation workshops and policy forums to build understanding and ownership of evaluations among Filipino policymakers, the program has also supported a ten-day CLEAR workshop to strengthen in-country evaluation capacities among evaluators, academics and local researchers.
 Click on the video to Watch stakeholders talk about the unique contribution of the evidence program.